 zuai-logo

-Consequences of deforestation on carbon cycle?
+What is the effect of deforestation on the carbon cycle?

-Reduced carbon sequestration, increased atmospheric carbon dioxide.
+Reduces carbon sequestration, increases atmospheric carbon dioxide.

 Flip to see [answer/question]